Expanding Performance Boundaries of Open-Source Multimodal Models with Model, Data, and Test-Time Scaling: Training Strategy

 \subsection{Progressive Scaling Strategy}

 As shown in Figure~\ref{fig:training_strategy}, we propose a progressive scaling strategy to efficiently align the vision encoder (\eg, InternViT) with LLMs.
-While we previously adopted a similar strategy in the training of InternVL 1.5 and 2.0, this is the first time the approach has been formalized into a clear methodology.
-This strategy adopts a staged training approach, starting with smaller, resource-efficient LLMs and progressively scaling up to larger LLMs.
+We previously adopted similar strategies in the training of InternVL 1.5 and 2.0, but this time we formalized the approach into a clearly defined methodology.
+This strategy adopts a staged training approach, \emph{starting with smaller, resource-efficient LLMs and progressively scaling up to larger LLMs}.
 This approach stems from our observation that \emph{even when the ViT and LLM are jointly trained using NTP loss, the resulting visual features are generalizable representations that can be easily understood by other LLMs}.

 Specifically, in Stage 1.5, the InternViT is trained alongside a smaller LLM (\eg, 20B), focusing on optimizing fundamental visual capabilities and cross-modal alignment.
 This phase avoids the high computational costs associated with training directly with a large LLM.
 Using a shared-weight mechanism, the trained InternViT can be easily transferred to a larger LLM (\eg, 72B) without requiring retraining.
 Consequently, when training a larger model, Stage 1.5 can be skipped (see Table~\ref{tab:train_hyperparameter}), as the optimized InternViT module from earlier stages is reused.
 This not only accelerates training but also ensures that the vision encoder's learned representations are preserved and effectively integrated into the larger model.